UKSPF Summer Events Fund

 • have a bank account in the name of the organisation

-• agree that their application has been assigned to a Senior Responsible Officer (SRO) within their organisation (all UKSPF projects must be assigned to an SRO, who is the CEO or managing director of the organisation applying for funding)
+• agree that their application has been assigned to a Senior Responsible Officer (SRO) within their organisation (as part of the UKSPF scheme, all projects must be assigned to an SRO, who is the CEO or managing director of the organisation applying for funding)

 • get their application signed off by the declared SRO before submission